Hospitality House opened in October 2000 to provide find home, health and hope to women experiencing homelessness.

 How We Fit In

-It all begins with meeting the basic needs of clients – a bed, a hot meal, and a safe and stable environment.
+It all begins with meeting the basic needs of clients (residents) – a bed, a hot meal, and a safe, stable environment.
 Our home-like atmosphere combined with a new sense of security affords clients the opportunity to look beyond their current circumstances to their future.
-Each client’s objective is to find permanent housing and financial stability, but how this is achieved is based upon the needs of the individual client.
+Each client’s objective is to find permanent housing and financial stability, but how this is achieved is based upon the needs of the individual.
 Case managers support clients throughout the program as we believe that case management is the underpinning of our client’s future and an integral piece of our program.
 Our clients are given the tools and the blue prints necessary to build their own futures; we help to implement the pouring of the foundation.

 To find out how you can help the residents of Hospitality House, click the button below for information about how to become a volunteer.